aphyray/fancy_renpy_console/README.md

 * Scrollable with the mouse wheel
 * Repeated expressions don't repeat
 * Click to clear expressions
-* Pretty prints by default. wrap expression in nopf() to prevent that
+* Pretty prints by default.
+Wrap expression in nopf() to prevent that

 ### Notify
 * Behaves like a queue now